informalsystems/quint/doc/adr005-type-system.md

-# ADR005: A Type System for TNT
+# ADR005: A Type System for Quint

 | Revision | Date       | Author           |
 | :------- | :--------- | :--------------- |